 Apply for the Approval Notice issued by the Vehicle Administration Office of the Guangdong Public Security Bureau (Telephone No: 0018620-83111536).

 Apply in person or by post for the Closed Road Permit (CRP) for Boundary Crossing Vehicles at the Cross Boundary Unit of the Transport Department.

 Click here for more info on the application process for Closed Road Permit for cross-boundary vehicles traveling between Guangdong and Hong Kong.

 Professional resources from motor insurance specialists

-Since the opening of the Hong Kong-Zhuhai-Macao Bridge, our experts at Kwiksure have received a growing number of inquiries from drivers regarding crossing the bridge.
+Since the opening of the Hong Kong-Zhuhai-Macao Bridge, our experts at Kwiksure have received a growing number of inquiries from drivers regarding crossing the bridge and the HZMB motor insurance.
 We hope that you find the information listed above and our infographics useful.